-21. Southern California Edison, 128 Cal.
+- 22. Southern California Edison, 128 Cal.
 App.
 4th 1, 2005 Cal.
 PUC LEXIS 520 (April 4, 2005).
 The Court of Appeal (Second District, Division 7) affirmed a Commission decision extending Edison's obligation to enter into QF contracts (specifically, Standard Offer 1) even though the Commission did not concurrently revisit and determine short-run avoided costs ("SRAC").
 The Court concluded that the Commission was not required to determine SRAC at the time it extended Edison's obligation to enter into SO1 contracts since the Commission was already conducting a separate proceeding (R. 04-04-025) in which SRAC levels were being addressed.
-While the Commission modified the SRAC formula, any resulting lower levels would be applied retroactively.
+While the Commission decision was affirmed, however, the court stated its expectation that if the Commission modified the SRAC formula, any resulting lower levels would be applied retroactively.
 Indeed, the court stated that in order to meet the intent of Congress, it would be "the Commission's duty to apply it retroactively."
 (See Para.
-31, infra, for the genesis of this requirement.)

-22. Santa Clara Valley Transportation Authority, 124 Cal.
+32, infra, for the genesis of this requirement.) - Santa Clara Valley Transportation Authority, 124 Cal.
 App.
-4th 346, 2004 Cal.
+4th 346, 2004 23.
+Cal.
 PUC LEXIS 1973 (November 22, 2004).
 The Court of Appeal (Sixth District) reversed the Commission, holding that Sections 1201 and 1202 of the Public Utilities Code, granting the Commission jurisdiction over railroad crossings, did not apply to Petitioner, a public agency providing passenger rail service.
 Even though the statutes at issue could be characterized as of the type the Legislature intended the Commission to enforce, the court accorded no deference to the Commission's interpretation of the statutes, choosing instead to subject the Commission's interpretation to "independent review."
 Since the question before the court was one of jurisdiction, the Court's choice is not particularly surprising (see Para.
-26, infra, but see also City of Arlington (footnote 24, infra)).
+27, infra, but see also City of Arlington (footnote 24, infra)).
 But, the opinion did not rest its election to conduct an expressly independent review (instead of applying Greyhound16 deference) on the jurisdictional nature of the question.
 Instead, the court suggested that great deference was due to agency construction of a statute only where that construction was embraced in a quasi-legislative act by the agency, one authorized by the Legislature (such as promulgating a regulation).
-(New
+(New Cingular Wireless (Para.
+4) adopts a similar approach.)17 The Commission unsuccessfully sought review of the SCVTA Order in the California Supreme Court.

 16 See Paras.
-27 and 71, infra.
+28 and 72, infra.